-Odd Fellows Sierra Recreation Association Annual General Meeting May 29, 2011
+Odd Fellows Sierra Recreation Association Annual General Meeti May 29, 2011

 The meeting was called to order by President Gloria Harvey at 9:13 A.M.
 President Harvey welcomed everyone to the 63rd OFSRA Annual meeting.
 The pledge of allegiance to the flag was lead by President Harvey.
-The invocation was presented by Al Orth.
-Boards of Directors present were: Gloria Harvey, Friedhelm Peter, Mike Rainwater, Shaun Velayas, Ron Hawke, Dick Barrett, Charles Varvayanis, and excused Paul Emery.
+The invocation was present specifically of Orth.
+Boards of Directors present were: Gloria Harvey, Friedhelm Peter, Mike Rainwater, Shaun Velayas, Ron Hawke, Dick Barrett, Charles Varyavanis, and excused Paul Emery.